VCDN-2025/prog7312-poe-part-1-MoltenBog4/README.md

 On startup, the following options are presented:

-Report Issues ✅ (implemented in Part 1)
+✅ Report Issues (implemented in Part 1)

-Local Events & Announcements 🚧 (coming in Part 2)
+🚧 Local Events & Announcements (coming in Part 2)

-Service Request Status 🚧 (coming in Part 3)
+🚧 Service Request Status (coming in Part 3)

 ➡️ Only Report Issues is active for Part 1.

 Report Issues Page

-Features:
+Features include:

 📍 Location Input – Enter where the issue occurred.